Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Limitations

 \section{Limitations}

+While our approach does require domain-specific information extraction models to extract structured representations of novel misinformation claims for easy aggregation and review, there is significant prior work on event extraction that can be adapted to extract check-worthy claims \citep{ritter2012open,luan2019general,du-cardie-2020-event}.
+Furthermore, we argue content moderators or fact-checkers are likely to be more effective when focusing on one claim type at a time (e.g. COVID-19 treatments, election integrity, vaccine effectiveness, etc.), rather than reviewing a mixture of claims on multiple topics.

-Our COVID-19 case study makes use of ``mock'' content moderators, rather than employees or contractors working for social media companies or fact-checking websites.
-However, we believe this methodology still provides valuable insight that would not be publicly available otherwise, as social media companies do not currently publish extensive details about their content moderation processes \footnote{\url{https://www.nytimes.com/2022/05/19/business/twitter-content-moderation.html}} and fact-checking websites vary widely in policy and have been shown to provide inconsistent claim classification \cite{marietta-etal-2015-fact-check}.
+Our COVID-19 case study also makes use of ``mock'' content moderators, rather than employees or contractors working for social media companies or fact-checking websites.
+However, we believe this methodology still provides valuable insight that would not be publicly available otherwise, as social media companies do not currently publish extensive details about their content moderation processes\footnote{\url{https://www.nytimes.com/2022/05/19/business/twitter-content-moderation.html}} and fact-checking websites vary widely in policy and have been shown to provide inconsistent claim classification \cite{marietta-etal-2015-fact-check}.
+Some prior user studies \cite{10.1145/3242587.3242666,doi:10.1073/pnas.1806781116,Shabani2021SAMSHA} have also shown laypeople (e.g., Amazon Mechanical Turk workers) can be good at judging the veracity of claims or reliability of news articles.